ghost368/ghost368.github.io/git_tutorial.md

 ## git checkout

+* can be used with branch, with path or both, or a commit

 * ```git checkout branch_name``` move HEAD to a different branch
 * ```git checkout -b new_branch_name``` create new branch starting from the current HEAD (can be last commit of the current branch or a detached HEAD pointing to any commit)
 * ```git checkout commit_code``` move HEAD to specific commit (creates detached HEAD), instead of commit code can use HEAD~1 etc.